Fire Explorer Program

 When we meet

 Fire Explorer meetings are held the second and fourth Sunday of each month with the exception of holidays and special events.
+There may be opportunities for special events.

 - Classroom training in Firefighter I and II, First Responder, Hazmat Ops.